-A professional certificate can be collected from the registration point in person.
+A professional certificate can be collected from the registration point in person or is sent to the card holders home address.

 It is the responsibility of the professional certificate holder to prevent the use of private keys and the related PIN codes belonging to him/her in a way contradictory to the terms of use and to take care of them as set forth in the terms of use.